 As a casual observer of politics and a professional in the “innovation economy,” I see this moment as an indication that presidential politics are ripe for disruption.

 Cruz has managed to rake in contributions big and small during his campaign.
 In October, 41% of his campaign cash came from contributors donating $200 or less.
 By comparison, in 2007, 22% of Barack Obama’s campaign contributions came from donations of $200 or less (that number shot up to 48% in 2011).
-As a professional in the “innovation economy,” I see this as an indication that presidential politics are ripe for disruption.
 The fact that Cruz is touting the importance of these penny-by-penny contributions—all while not calling attention to the millions he’s taken from billionaires and super PACs—reinforces the significant symbolism of microfinance.
 Meanwhile, Sanders, who does not have any affiliated super PACs, far outpaces Cruz in the domain of small backers, according to Federal Election Commission filings.

 In fact, the presidential campaign is looking more like the innovation economy every day.
 The top four candidates coming out of Monday’s caucuses mimic business types I know well from my experience in today’s entrepreneurial landscape.

 Donald Trump is the serial entrepreneur dabbling in a new industry.
 He doesn’t really care for the process because he trusts his entrepreneurial instincts.
 With plenty of his own cash on hand and few investors to answer to, he can afford to buck convention in pursuit of what he believes is an untapped market.